 animal and when he's right brained he behaves very much like a 700kg rabbit and just doesn't realise he can hurt you in the process as he not thinking clearly enough because of sheer fear and terror.

 Thankfully there are strategies to get him

-So hopefully you now understand that no learning can take place when your horse is in this Right Brain mode
+So hopefully you now understand that no learning can take place when your horse is in this Right Brain elevated mode.

-Therefore please don't ever try to teach a scared horse anything new or tell him off for being silly as it's a total waste of time as the information just doesn't get absorbed when his adrenalin is up and he's not being naughty, he's genuinely frightened for his life.
+Therefore please don't ever try to teach a scared horse anything new or tell him off for being silly as it's a total waste of time, because the information just doesn't get absorbed when his adrenalin is up and he's not being naughty, he's genuinely frightened for his life.